ignaciojimenezr/ML-Project/README.md

 **Required columms:**
   - url: url string
   - type: catogorical label
   **Lable Columns:**
-    -Primary label: type_encoded
+    Primary label: type_encoded
-        - Encoded values:
-          - benign → 0
-          - phishing → 1
-          - malware → 2
-          - defacement → 3
+        - Encoded values: benign → 0, phishing → 1, malware → 2, defacement → 3
-        - Ignored label: type
+    Ignored label: type (Kept for reference only and is not used for training)
-          - Kept for reference only and is not used for training all remaining colums are numeric features
+    all remaining colums are numeric features

 processed_data.csv must be in the same directory
   - Label: type_encoded